benjamincrozat/legacy-blog/posts/3-how-to-clear-cache-laravel.md

 # Clear every existing cache at once in Laravel

+## How to clear cache in Laravel?

 <span class="text-xl">**To clear every existing cache in Laravel, use the `php artisan optimize:clear` command.**</span>

 But if you want to understand what you're doing, we need to talk more deeply about all the kind of caches there are in Laravel.

-## Clear the general cache
+## Clear the application cache

-First, we all know the general cache in Laravel.
-This is where you can store all your expensive values (meaning that they take time to compute).
+First, we all know the application cache in Laravel.
+This is where you can store all your expensive values (meaning they take time to compute).

+Depending on your cache driver (defined in your *.env* file and named `CACHE_DRIVER`), Laravel will clear files on your disk or data in Redis or memcached.

 ```bash
 php artisan cache:clear